Worsening coronavirus crisis pushes leaders to take new measures

 “Our situation has changed, and we must change with it,” the governor said, as the United States breaks records for daily new cases and North Dakota leads in recent infections per capita.

-A dark reality is sinking in for officials across the country, with Burgum just the latest leader to announce stiff new restrictions in the face of surging cases and hospitalizations that health experts have been warning about for months.
+A dark reality is sinking in for officials across the country, with Burgum just the latest leader to announce new restrictions in the face of surging cases and hospitalizations that health experts have been warning about for months.
 But doctors and health officials worry that the urgency of the escalating crisis has not gotten through to a public weary of pandemic shutdowns.
 And the push for stronger measures has triggered backlash and legal fights.

 A vaccine breakthrough has buoyed hopes — “The cavalry is coming,” as Anthony S. Fauci, the nation’s top infectious-disease expert, put it — but the country is still facing what officials say could be its grimmest months yet of the pandemic, with tough decisions ahead and thousands of lives in the balance.